Happy franchise employee celebrating

 • Implement effective employee recruitment and retention initiatives

-The detailed data also gives you access to:
+FBR’s analytics platform gives you full access to:

 • Custom reporting with full company data and industry benchmarks